 This section defines the SCP Governance procedures in order to maintain an effective and independent aviation audit program.
-The governance is initially regulated through a joint venture agreement signed by participating SQOs.
-It is the intent of the SQOs to establish a not for profit association to succeed the joint venture agreement for the purpose of governing the SCP.
+The governance is regulated through a not for profit association.

 3.2.
 SARPcheck Board

 The SCB is composed of one representative of each of the SQOs.
 Its purpose is to consider and decide on matters relevant to the Key Principles and the administration of the Programme only.